 An unmistakable design, the Morris Chair is crafted from real wood with both a seat and back cushion.
 Most commonly, this timeless chair is crafted from Quartersawn White Oak with a golden hardwood furniture finish (such as our Burnished Honey or Terra Cotta wood stains).
 However, Countryside Amish Furniture enables you to order the William Morris chair in other hardwoods including Oak, Brown Maple, Cherry, Hickory, and Walnut (to name a few).

 Several different interpretations have been created - some are bow-armed, flat-armed, and slant-armed models, even cushioned-armed versions.

 The Morris Chair reclining mechanisms is delightfully low-tech.
-It is not equipped with any levers, springs, sensors; it functionals with pegs inserted into holes in the arms.
+It is not equipped with any levers, springs, sensors; it functions with pegs inserted into holes in the arms.
 As the sitter, you must take yourself around to the back of the chair to make adjustments.

-This sturdy wooden chair with cushions is built along straight, spare lines – reflecting the essence of the Arts and Crafts movement and blending seamlessly with your existing furniture.
+This sturdy solid wood chair with cushions is built along straight, spare lines – reflecting the essence of the Arts and Crafts movement and blending seamlessly with your existing furniture.
 The Morris chair was a simplified iteration of the traditional form, with a rectilinear shape, flat angled arms, thick leather cushions, and of course the reclining back.
 Today, Countryside Amish Furniture's Morris chairs can be seen in traditional Craftsman style houses to modern luxury lofts and everywhere in between.